 - “Data Governance is a system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.”
 (Data Governance Institute)

-- Increase transparency within any data-related activities.
+- Greater transparency within any data-related activities.

 - Help with instituting better training and educational practices around the management of data assets.

 - Increase in value of an organization’s data.

 - Ability to provide standardized data systems, data policies, data procedures, and data standards.

 - Better resolution of past and current data issues.